 Bacterial brown spot can affect many different types of orchids, but Phalaenopsis orchids are highly susceptible to this infection.
 This bacterial infection can quickly kill off a Phalaenopsis orchid within days and must be treated immediately.

-In other orchids, however, such as Cattleyas, the infection spreads more slowly and is not life-threatening.
+In other orchids, however, such as Cattleya orchids, the infection spreads more slowly and is not life-threatening.
 Brown spot in Cattleya orchids is typically limited to the older leaves, producing pronounced black spots on the leaves.
+Infection is one of the reasons why you may see orchid leaves change color.

 How to Treat Brown Spots in Orchids

-Brown spots in orchids can be due to bacterial brown rot or brown spot.
-As mentioned earlier, these infections are caused by two different organisms.
-The treatment for both, however, is similar.
+As you now know, brown spots on orchid leaves can be due to either bacterial brown rot or brown spot.
+These infections are caused by two different organisms.
+However, the treatment for both types of infections is similar.
 I will go over the treatment steps below.

 Isolate Your Orchid Plant